twhite444/ANDIE/README.md

 When using crop while zoomed in or out the area that is selected sometimes flickers to having no zoom, this is purely visual and does not affect what area is cropped.

+When a block average filter is applied to a .jpg and either the x or y size is one a black line will appear along whatever edge

 ## User Guide for ANDIE (A Non Destructive Image Editor)
 ### Introduction